 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 When you send forms on this website, you are opting into my email list.
 You will have the option to unsubscribe from any newsletter to which you may be added.
-You also agree to correspondence with me, Keisha Croxton, and I may save your contact information for future reference.
+You also agree to correspondence with company owner, Keisha Croxton Vazquez, and we may save your contact information for future reference.

 Articles on this site may include embedded content (e.g., videos, images, articles, etc.).
 Embedded content from other websites behaves in the same way as if the visitor has visited the other website.

 We use Google Analytics to track our website performance.
 Your data will be collected to inform us about the traffic on our website.

 Although your data is collected, it is not shared with any third party.
 Your messages or comments may be filtered through a spam detection service.

 If you leave a comment, the comment and its metadata are retained indefinitely to automatically recognize and approve any follow-up comments instead of holding them in a moderation queue.